-- Make slices in the roast all around the sides and the top.
+- Cut small and shallow slices in the roast, all around the sides and the top, deep enough to hold the garlic.
 Place a whole clove of garlic into each slice of the roast.

 - Season the vegetables and the roast with a sprinkling of sea salt and black pepper.

 - Cover the top of the roast with the fresh sage leaves.
 Add any leftovers to the mixture of surrounding vegetables.

 - Pour the broth over the top of the vegetables.

 - Cover the dish with foil, or a lid if you have one, and bake for 2 hours.
 Remove foil and continue to roast for 30 minutes to an hour, or until roast is tender.